Frequently Asked Questions about the Authenticated Transfer Protocol (ATP).

-No. ATP is a federated protocol.
+No. The AT Protocol is a federated protocol.
 It's not a blockchain nor does it use a blockchain.

 ActivityPub is a federated social networking technology popularized by Mastodon.